biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/permissions/01_concepts.md

 * `MsgCreateNamespace` - Create the namespace with initial settings/parameters for role permissions, role managers, policy statuses, policy managers/capabilities, and/or the Wasm contract hook
 * `MsgUpdateNamespace` - Update role permissions, role managers, policy statuses, policy managers/capabilities, and/or the Wasm contract hook
 * `MsgUpdateActorRoles` - Assign or revoke roles from addresses
-* `MsgClaimVoucher` - Claim voucher for assets that failed to transfer from an Injective module to the recipient (due to lack of `RECEIVE` permissions).
+* `MsgClaimVoucher` - Claim voucher for assets that failed to transfer from an Biyaliquid module to the recipient (due to lack of `RECEIVE` permissions).
 The voucher can only be claimed by the intended recipient once the recipient address has `RECEIVE` permissions.
 For transfers occurring between externally owned addresses, vouchers are not created upon failed transfer due to lack of permissions; the transaction is reverted instead

 ### Default Namespace Values